Jenil-10/Uploading-sensor-data-in-Thing-Speak-cloud/README.md

+## NAME: JENIL PIO J
+## REG.
+NO. : 212223220040
-# Uploading temperature sensor data in Thing Speak cloud
+## Uploading temperature sensor data in Thing Speak cloud

 # AIM:
 To monitor the temperature sensor data in the Thing speak using an ESP32 controller.